-Staff should be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise that their experiences as harmful e.g. a child may feel embarrassed, humiliated or being threatened due to their vulnerability, disability and / or sexual orientation or language barrier.
+Staff should be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise that their experiences as harmful.
 Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.